k0kubun/ruby-jit-challenge/README.md

 This is a small tutorial to write a JIT compiler in Ruby.
 We don't expect any prior experience in compilers or assembly languages.
-It's supposed to take only a few minutes if you open all hints, but challenging if you don't.
+It's supposed to take only several minutes if you open all hints, but challenging if you don't.

 You'll write a JIT that can compile a Fibonacci benchmark.
 With relaxed implementation requirements, you'll hopefully create a JIT faster than existing Ruby JITs with ease.